Rom-Salen/LBYARCH_MP2/README.md

 | 2^24 | 0.019000 | 0.046000 | 0.033000 | 0.031000 |
 | 2^27,   | 0.220000   | 0.293000   | 0.267000   | 0.213000   |

+As can be seen above, both in Debug and Release, x86-64 is consistently nearly double the time of C.

 # II.)
 Screenshot with Correctness (C)